It’s easy to assume that debts owed to the federal government can’t be discharged in bankruptcy.

-Debts dischargeable in bankruptcy
+Debts to government dischargeable in bankruptcy

 Income taxes for years more than three years before the bankruptcy filing are dischargeable.
 You count the three years from the due date of the return.
 If there is a tax lien, the lien survives on existing assets, but doesn’t attach to new property.
 More on taxes in bankruptcy

 Social Security overpayments can be wiped out in bankruptcy.
 After a bankruptcy filing, your current benefits are not subject to reduction on account of a prior overpayment.
 More from SSA.

 SBA loans are just loans, subject to discharge in bankruptcy.
 The complication with SBA loans is that they are often secured.
 It’s important to determine what assets, if any, are pledged to support the loan.
 A bankruptcy discharge will prevent the SBA from suing you to collect its loan from your wages, savings or other assets; the collateral you gave the lender when the loan was negotiated survives.

 PPP loans, like traditional SBA loans, are dischargeable.
 Most are forgiveable, no bankruptcy required.
 And most loans to business entities carry no liability for the stock holder or officer.
 But if you’re liable, bankruptcy will discharge the liability.

 More on SBA loan guarantees

 Student loans may be dischargeable

 Government guaranteed student loans occupy the middle ground in our range of possibilities.
 A student loan guaranteed by a governmental entity can be discharged if the borrower can show a bankruptcy judge that repayment would create an “undue hardship” on the debtor or the debtor’s dependents.
 The standard is pretty tough.